Last Modified May 03, 2022

 Protected health information of minors.
 As permitted by federal and state law, we may disclose PHI about minors to their parents or guardians.

 Research activities.
-Researchers may be given limited access to your PHI so that they can develop research projects or identify patients who may potentially qualify to participate in research studies.
-We may otherwise use your PHI when it is in the form of a limited data set or once an institutional review board or privacy board has reviewed the research proposal and determined that your specific authorization or consent for the research use of your PHI is not needed in whole or in part.
+We or external researchers may access your PHI to develop research projects or identify patients who may potentially qualify to participate in research studies.
+We may otherwise use your PHI for research when it is in the form of a limited data set, meaning that most identifiable information has been removed from the information, or once an institutional review board or privacy board has reviewed the research proposal and determined that your specific authorization or consent for the research use of your PHI is not needed in whole or in part.
+We may also use or disclose the PHI of deceased persons for research purposes if certain conditions are met.

 As required to comply with laws.
 We may disclose your PHI when required to do so by federal, state, or local law.